mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.1.93 (September 26, 2025)
+-   **Mobile-Friendly Approvals:** The Approvals page is now fully responsive.
+On mobile devices, it displays a touch-friendly card view for each pending item (Quests, Claims, Purchases, and Trades), making it easier for administrators to manage approvals on the go.
+-   **Interactive Approval Cards:** Quest and Claim approval cards on mobile are now clickable, opening a full detail dialog so admins can review the requirements before approving.

 ### What's New in Version 0.1.92 (September 25, 2025)
 -   **Kiosk Mode Pending Notifications:** The shared Kiosk Mode header now displays a notification badge on a user's avatar if they have items (quests or purchases) awaiting approval, providing an immediate visual cue without requiring login.